Cambridge-ICCS/FTorch/examples/3_MultiGPU/README.md

 3: tensor([[ 6., 8., 10., 12., 14.]])
 ```

-At this point we no longer require python, so can deactivate the virtual environment:
+At this point we no longer require Python, so can deactivate the virtual environment:
 ```
 deactivate
 ```